Combat Mission: Combat Mission: Shock Force 2

 Combat Mission: Shock Force 2 (CM:SF2) released on August 31, 2020.
 The game updates the original Shock Force to the current Game Engine 4, dramatically improving on the original game's graphics, 3D models, environmental features, UI, UX, AI scripting and Game Editor.
 It also adds additional game features developed for Black Sea and Final Blitzkrieg.

-Modules: CM:SF2 includes all three modules from the original Shock Force (Marines, British Forces and NATO) with most of the 3D models rebuilt, reskinned, and reintegrated into brand new TO&E coding.
+Modules: CM:SF2 saw the re-release of all three modules from the original Shock Force (Marines, British Forces and NATO) with most of the 3D models rebuilt, reskinned, and reintegrated into brand new TO&E coding.
 All original scenarios and campaign games (from the base game and additional modules) are included, updated and generally improved to Game Engine 4 level.

 Shock Force 2 stays within the previous Shock Force's fictional 2008 timeframe and storyline and does not extend that story and strategic context beyond the hypothetical 2008 situation.

-Upgrades: Battlefront.com, in an unusual move for the industry, will provide inexpensive upgrades for owners of the original Shock Force game.
+Upgrades: Battlefront.com, in an unusual move for the developers, provided inexpensive upgrades for owners of the original Shock Force game.
 This is being done to show genuine appreciation of the very strong player community that has built up around CM:SF.

+Combat Mission: Cold War

+Combat Mission: Cold War was released on 16 November 2021.
+The game features a fictional war between NATO and Soviet Warsaw Pact, between 1979 and 1982.
+An expansion, entitled British Army of the Rhine was announced in 2023, slated to be the last release on the CM2 engine.